 Students will learn through direct interaction with lecturers using a variety of teaching, learning and assessment strategies, including interactive and research-informed lectures, seminar sessions, tutorials and e-learning.
 Students will also be expected to invest a significant amount of time in independent learning, including reading materials in advance of lectures/seminars, preparing class presentations, completing assignments and preparing for examinations.
 Students will be provided with a variety of legal resources and receive training on how to use them.

-In addition, students who choose the dissertation will need to carry out extensive research to complete the dissertation.
+In addition, students who opt for a dissertation will need to carry out extensive research.
+Students will be provided with a variety of legal resources and receive training on how to use them.